 What does TER mean?

-TER stands for Total Expense Ratio and refers to the external administrative costs of an ETF or index fund provider (e.g. for fund management, portfolio management, accounting, auditing and custodian bank fees).
+TER stands for Total Expense Ratio and refers to the annual management fee of an ETF or index fund (e.g. for fund management, portfolio management, accounting, auditing, and custodian bank fees).
+It is expressed as a percentage and is a key criterion for investors when selecting an ETF.

-At True Wealth, we continuously look for the instruments with the lowest TERs, provided they also meet all other criteria such as liquidity, counterparty risk and tax efficiency.
+At True Wealth, we are constantly on the lookout for instruments with the lowest TER, provided they also meet all other criteria such as liquidity, counterparty risk, and tax efficiency.

 More questions in "ETFs"